-- 1. After \\\\\ months, your child will be asked to return to Westat so that we may remove the system from the vehicle.
+- 1. After one year, your child will be asked to return to the Motor Pool so that we may remove the system from the vehicle.
 While the vehicle is being worked on, we will ask him/her to fill out some final questionnaires.
 This process is expected to take about two hours.
-After this session is complete, your child will receive his/her final payment via a mailed check. - 2.
+After this session is complete, your child will receive his/her final payment of \$300 via direct deposit or check. - 2.
 If your child is 18 years or older when he/she leaves the study, we may ask him/her whether we can keep his/her contact information to contact him/her for participation in future follow-on studies.
-This will be optional, and if your child does not agree, we will delete his/her contact information one year after data collection is complete at Westat. - 3.
+This will be optional, and if your child does not agree, we will delete his/her contact information one year after data collection is complete at Indiana University. - 3.
 Once we have all the data, we will begin data analysis and reporting.
 It is likely that you and your child will see references to the results of the study in the news or elsewhere.
 However, these reports will not identify participants by name, nor will personally identifying video be shown.